Chris Crowe (author)

 Christopher Everett Crowe (born c.
 1954 in Danville, Illinois) is an American professor of English and English education at Brigham Young University (BYU) specializing in young adult literature.
-In addition to his academic work, Crowe also writes books for the young-adult market, including Mississippi Trial, 1955.
+In addition to his academic work, Crowe also writes nonfiction and novels for young-adult readers, including Mississippi Trial, 1955.

-Crowe was largely raised in Tempe, Arizona.
-He was a Catholic while growing up.
-Shortly before going to BYU he was given a copy of the Book of Mormon by a friend that also included an account of Joseph Smith's first vision in the front pages.
+Crowe attended junior high and high school in Tempe, Arizona, and graduated from McClintock High School.
+He was a Catholic while growing up, but shortly before going away to college, a friend gave him a copy of A Marvelous Work and a Wonder; that book also included an account of Joseph Smith's first vision.
 Reading this account and identifying with it was a key catalyst to Crowe joining the Church of Jesus Christ of Latter-day Saints.
-He attended Brigham Young University on a football scholarship from 1972 to 1976 and graduated with a BA in English.
-He earned an M.Ed. and an Ed.D. in English education from Arizona State University in 1986.
+He attended Brigham Young University on a football scholarship from 1972 to 1976 and played in the 1974 Fiesta Bowl.
+He graduated from BYU with a BA in English, and he later earned an M.Ed. in 1980 and an Ed.D. in English education from Arizona State University in 1986.

-Crowe taught English and coached football and track at McClintock High School in Tempe, Arizona, for ten years.
+Crowe taught English and coached football and track at McClintock High School in Tempe, Arizona, from 1977 to 1983 and from 1984 to 1987.

-Prior to joining the BYU faculty in 1993 Crowe had been a professor at Himeji Dokkyo University and Brigham Young University Hawaii.
+Prior to joining BYU's English department in 1993, Crowe had been a professor at Himeji Dokkyo University and Brigham Young University Hawaii.

 In 2007, Crowe was awarded the Karl G. Maeser Excellence in Research and Creative Arts Award from BYU and in 2008 was awarded the Nan Osmond Grass Professorship in English.
 In November 2010, he received the Ted Hipple Service Award from the Assembly on Literature for Adolescents of the NCTE (ALAN).
-For the 2016–2017 school year Crowe received BYU's Karl G. Maeser excellence in teaching award.
-He received BYU's highest faculty honor, the Karl G. Maeser Distinguished Lecturer Award in August 2020 and delivered the annual Karl G. Maeser Lecture in May 2021.
+For the 2016–2017 school year Crowe received BYU's Karl G. Maeser Excellence in Teaching Award.
+He received BYU's highest faculty honor, the Karl G. Maeser Distinguished Lecturer Award, in August 2020 and delivered the annual Karl G. Maeser Lecture in May 2021.
+The Association for Mormon Letters awarded him their Lifetime Achievement Award in July 2024.

-Crowe is a Latter-day Saint and recently served as a counselor in the Provo Utah Edgemont South Stake presidency.
+Crowe is a Latter-day Saint and recently served as the first counselor in the Provo Utah Edgemont South Stake presidency.